karthikkappagantula/my_tech_notes/PMI-ACP/README.md

 11. The best architectures, requirements, and designs emerge from self-organizing teams.
 12. At regular intervals, the team reflects on how to become more effective and then tunes and adjusts its behavior accordingly.

+#### 12 Principles of Agile Manifesto Simplified
+1. **Customer Satisfaction**: All Agile methodologies are looking for ways to bring value to the customer on a regular basis by communicating and adapting to changing customer needs.
+2. **Welcome Changes**: This keeps the team on top of new requirements and allows for some flexibility in the design rather than preplan and go through a formal change control system every time there is an update to the scope of work.
+3. **Frequent Delivery**: Like many methodologies and frameworks that deal with short iterations, the goal is to produce something usable early and often.
+Frequent delivery is about producing a usable increment in a short time span that the customer finds valuable.
+4. **Collocated Teams**: Many best practices in Agile project management have collocated teams.
+If team members are located remotely or are virtual, the best practice is to collocate them for at least one iteration if possible.
+5. **Motivated Individuals**: Teams are self-managed and self-organizing, and they are there because they want to be there.
+Demotivation doesn’t produce good working increments or keep the team focused on providing value.
+6. **Face to Face Contact**: Communication is a large part of Agile project management, and face-to-face contact is the best way to communicate.
+It ties into collocation as well as open and honest communication across the team dynamic.
+7. **Working Software**: Focus is on a usable increment that works, and not spending a lot of time on creating software that doesn’t work.
+This is done by getting frequent feedback, utilizing frequent testing and reviews, and looking back to see what changes for the better are necessary.
+8. **Constant/Sustainable Pace**: Try to achieve a 40-hour work week and no overtime if possible.
+9. **Continuous Attention**: The entire team looks for ways to improve quality, the design, and the overall process on a regular basis.
+10. **Simplicity**: Keep it simple.
+Don’t add extra features that are unnecessary.
+11. **Self-Organization**: The team decides for itself what it can and can’t do, and it works together on solutions.
+12. **Regular Reflection**: The team keeps a constant focus on looking back to move forward more successfully.

 * * *
 [Top](#table-of-contents-)
 * * *